-- (ii) Included in loan payable to other entities are funds received in advance from PT Aurora Kirana of US\$13,401,241 [equivalent to \$17,399,690] (2019: US\$13,401,241 [equivalent to \$19,128,235]) for shares in PT Pelsart Tambang Kencana that had yet to be notarised and issued.
-When issued, PT Aurora Kirana's holding interest in PT Pelsart Tambang Kencana will increase to 36.14% and the company dilute to 63.7%. - (iii) Loan provided by the ultimate controlling shareholder, Sanfield Holdings Limited, comprising of US\$8,995,208 and \$1,165,980 (2019: US\$8,995,208 and \$945,980), is interest free.
+- (iii) Loan provided by the ultimate controlling shareholder, Sanfield Holdings Limited, comprising of \$200,000 (2020: US\$8,995,208 and \$1,165,980), is interest free.
 As required by Australian Accounting Standards, the loan has been classified as "current" because the Parent Entity does not have the unconditional right to defer repayment.
-Sanfield Holdings Limited has indicated that it will reserve its right to call for repayment of the loan as and when required, by giving advance notice to the company.
-The ultimate controlling shareholder has also indicated that until such time as otherwise advised in writing, should the group have insufficient funds to meet its debts as and when they fall due, provided such debt has been incurred with their direct approval or is within established management authority, they will transfer funds to the group for the purposes of enabling the debts to be satisfied.
-This loan was repaid in full on 29 January 2021.
+Sanfield Holdings Limited has indicated that it will reserve its right to call for repayment of the loan as and when required, by giving advance notice to the Company.
+The ultimate controlling shareholder has also indicated that until such time as otherwise advised in writing, should the Group have insufficient funds to meet its debts as and when they fall due, provided such debt has been incurred with their direct approval or is within established management authority, they will transfer funds to the Group for the purposes of enabling the debts to be satisfied.
+The loan outstanding as at 31 December 2020 was repaid in full on 29 January 2021. - (iv) On 2 December 2021, PT Pelsart Tambang Kencana obtained a short-term loan facility from Bank Ganesha to finance its working capital requirements amounting to a maximum of US\$7,000,000.
+This loan was fully guaranteed with restricted time deposits from PT Kasongan Bumi Kencana.

-Note 12: Issued Capital
+Note 13: Issued Capital